jaklevab/gryzzly/README.md

 ### Citation
 If you use the code, data, or analysis results in this paper, we kindly ask that you cite the paper above as:

-> _Seven years of project time-tracking data from Gryzzly capturing dynamics of collaboration and project failure_ , J. Levy Abitbol, L. Arod, 2024, .
+> _Seven Years of Project Time-Tracking Data Capturing Collaboration and Failure Dynamics: The Gryzzly Dataset_ , J. Levy Abitbol, L. Arod, 2024, .